-With support from Irish Aid, UNV will deploy 10 UN Youth Volunteers in February 2018.
-The following assignments have been reopened for applications until December 17th:
+With support from Irish Aid, UNV will deploy 11 UN Youth Volunteers in February/March 2019.

-Duration of Volunteer Post and Training: UN Youth Volunteers are deployed to a UN office in a regional or developing country office for a period of 12 months.
+Duration of the Volunteer Assignment and Training: UN Youth Volunteers are deployed to a UN host entity in a regional or developing country office for a period of 12 months.

-Conditions: Volunteers are provided with return air-tickets, a volunteer living allowance and life and health insurance for the duration of their placement.
-More information is available in the UNV Conditions of Service handbook and specific Descriptions of Assignment.
+UN Youth Volunteers are provided with a lumpsum for travel (air-tickets and shipment), a volunteer living allowance and life and health insurance for the duration of their assignment.
+More information is available in the UNV Conditions of Service and specific Descriptions of Assignment.

 To be considered for the UN Youth Volunteer Programme all candidates must meet the following general requirements, and should refer to the Descriptions of Assignment (DoA) in the links above for more specific requirements:

 Eligible nationalities: Irish citizen or a European Economic Area national with an unrestricted right to reside in Ireland or have a declaration of refugee status from the Minister for Justice and Law Reform.